CulDeVu/culdevu.github.io/thought/2024-05-03-lisp-machine.md

 - An address bus that can be written to.
 Has width ADDR-WIDTH.
 - A data bus of that can be read from and written to.
 Has width CONS-WIDTH.
 - RAM, ROM, external devices behind a simple memory map.
-- A microcode ROM, with [todo]
+- A microcode ROM
 - 8 registers: instr, stack, accumulator, state, temp, envt, mem-addr, head

 The timing is broken up into macrocycles, microcycles, and nanocycles.
 Typically one instruction from the instruction graph is consumed every macrocycle.
 Each macrocycle will consist of many microcycles, one for each microinstruction stored in the microcode ROM for a given state.
 Each microcycle is 4 nanocycles.

 I may have gone a bit overboard with the clock.
 I got really anal about signal integrety.
 What happens when, for a brief moment, two parts of the CPU see different clock states (spooky circuits)?
 What happens when a D-flip-flop triggers but the data isn't there yet?

 The nanocycle timing I came up with works under the principles that, during a single nanocycle, signals should become stable (no rising edge detectors), and if two adjacent nanocycles overlap a bit it's okay.
-So we have this, a fource-phase microcycle clock.
+So we have this, a four-phase microcycle clock.

 ```
   WRITE CYCLE    READ CYCLE     MICRO-PHASE-1    MICRO-PHASE-2